NishantKr97/Lighthouse/README.md

 # Lighthouse
-Animation of NITK Beach using OpenGL<br>
+Animation of NITK Beach using OpenGL.<br>
 Open Graphics Library (OpenGL) is a cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics.
 The API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.